Daseinsanalysis in Scientific Discours:

 Please submit:

-Individual Presentation (25 min + 10 min Q&A)
+(25 min + 10 min discussion)

-Workshop (max.
-50 min)
+• Workshop (up to 50 min)

 TARGET AUDIENCE

-This is an invitation to those who care about the future of Daseinsanalysis—to make it visible, audible, and resonant without losing its depth.
+The conference is intended for those engaged in the scientific, philosophical, or psychotherapeutic development of daseinsanalytical phenomenology.
+It is especially relevant for Daseinsanalysts, philosophers, and practitioners working in existential or related fields.
+This is an invitation to those who care about the future of Daseinsanalysis – to make it visible, audible, and resonant without losing its depth.
 Anyone who takes it seriously is called to help translate it: into research, into dialogue, into the life of our society.